By Cat, June 2007; updated May 2019, May 2021

 - My Healthy Belly Probiotic (Spore-based probiotic): I started this in 2016, but then switched to Prescript Assist in Dec 2016, upon suggestion of my Naturopath, because it contains fulvic and humic acids.
 However, I’ve since stopped taking Prescript Assist (see below).

 - Nutritional Yeast (added to my smoothie, mainly for selenium and chromium); 2012 update: I no longer take this because of food sensitivity to MSG produced by the yeast.
-I now get the selenium and chromium from Mercola’s Whole Food Multi (see Supplements I Use, above).
+I now get the selenium and chromium from Mercola’s Whole Food Multi , and additional selenium from selenomthionine (see Supplements I Use, Vitamins and Minerals, above)

 - Omega-7 Fatty Acids:

 The highest amounts of palmitoleic acid is found in Sea Buckthorn Oil (not the seed oil); however, this oil also contains palmitic acid which acts in opposition to palmitoleic acid, so need to use sea buckthorn oil that has had the palmitic acid removed or neutralized.
 The same may be true for macadamia nuts.